carboneio/carbone/README.md

 ## Features

-  - **Extremely simple** : Use only LibreOffice™, OpenOffice™ or Microsoft Office™ to draw your report
+  - 🍏  **Extremely simple** : Create templates with LibreOffice™, Google Docs, Microsoft Office™, TinyMCE, CKEditor, ...
-  - **Unlimited design** : The limit is your document editor: pagination, headers, footers, tables...
+  - 🎨 **Unlimited design** : The limit is your document editor: pagination, headers, footers, tables...
-  - **Convert documents** : thanks to the integrated document converter
+  - 📝 **Convert documents** : thanks to the integrated document converter
-  - **Unique template engine** : Insert JSON-like markers `{d.companyName}` directly in your document
+  - 📐 **Unique template engine** : Insert JSON-like markers `{d.companyName}` directly in your document
-  - **Flexible** : Use any XML documents as a template: docx, odt, ods, xlsx, html, pptx, odp, custom xml files...
+  - ⭐️ **Flexible** : Use any XML documents as a template: docx, odt, ods, xlsx, html, pptx, odp, custom xml files...
-  - **Future-proof** : A powerful XML-agnostic algorithm understands what to do without knowing XML document specifications
+  - 🚀 **Future-proof** : A powerful XML-agnostic algorithm understands what to do without knowing XML document specifications
-  - **Multilingual** : One template, multiple languages.
+  - 🌈 **Multilingual** : One template, multiple languages.
 Update translation files automatically
-  - **Format data** : Use built-in date and number formatters or create your own in Javascript
+  - 💎 **Format data** : Use built-in date and number formatters or create your own in Javascript
-  - **Fast** : Manage multiple LibreOffice threads for document conversion, optimized code generation for each report
+  - 🏎 **Fast** : Manage multiple LibreOffice threads for document conversion, optimized code generation for each report

 ## How it works?